blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Science of Hadith.md

 > 	- ii.
 Sahaabah’s focused lot on Qur’aan because of this
 > 	- iii.
 As Sunnah is more of explanation of Qur’aan, one need to focus on Qur’aan first
 >
-> D. Early Written Records:
+> ### D. Early Written Records:
 >
 > - a.
-Abullaah ibn Amr ibn al Aaas recorded "Do I have to write even when you are angry?"
+Abullaah ibn Amr ibn al-Aas recorded "Do I have to write even when you are angry?"
 > - b.
-Abdullah ibn Saeed ibn al Aas
+Abdullah ibn Saeed ibn al-Aas
 > - c.
-Saad ibn Ubadah al ansaree
+Saad ibn Ubadah al Ansaaree
 > - d.
 Jabir ibn Abdullaah
 > - e.
 Abdullaah ibn Abbas
 > - f.
 Saheefa ibn Saadiqa recorded during the time of Prophet
 >
-> E. System and attitude towards Recording
+> ### E. System and attitude towards Recording
 >
 > - a.
 Time of Khulafa Rashideen – Order to write remained absent
 > 	- i.
 Abu Bakr – He never accepted Hadeeth without witness
 > 	- ii.
 Umar ibn al khattab – He never sanctioned Hadeeth recording in books fearing it will undermine the Qur’aan and he feared our religion will become the religion of others where Prophet’s words were mixed up.
 He spent one month of Istikhaara on this.
 > - b.
 Time of Tabieen and Tabe Tabieen:
 > 	- i.
 Many of the Scholars refrained from documenting, sticking with the traditional approach of Oral transmissions but some Scholars documented
 > 	- ii.
-Caliph Umar ibn Abdul Azeez first officially commissioned written recording of the Hadeeth
+Khalifa Umar ibn Abdul Azeez first officially commissioned written recording of the Hadeeth
 > 	- iii.
 It was not his personal opinion but resolve of his discussion with Scholars
 > 	- iv.
 He ordered Scholar in Madeenah, Abu Bakr ibn Muhammad ibn Hazm
 > 	- v.
-Scholar of Hijaz, Ibn Shihaab az Zuhri also requested by the Caliph
+Scholar of Hijaz, Ibn Shihaab az Zuhri also requested by the Khalifa
 > 	- vi.
 After that, Ibn Shurayj, Ibn Ishaaq, Malik ibn Anas, Sufyan ath Thaure, Al Awzae, Abdullaah ibn Mubarak, Layth ibn Saad become forerunner in Hadeeth literature
 > 	- vii.
 These Scholars never focused on other conditions of Saheeh rather Ittisal as sanad alone
 > 	- viii.
 Their works are called Musannaf
 >
-> F. Early Hadeeth Literature
+> ### F. Early Hadeeth Literature
 >
 > - a.
 Mussanid (Name of the narrator) work started and compiled by
 > 	- i.
 Ahmad